-Questions on full-stack web application development using framework such as Angular, React.js, Node.js, Django, Ruby on Rails, Java Spring Boot, .Net Core or other custom frameworks.
+Questions on full-stack web application development using frameworks such as Angular, React.JS, Node.JS, Django, Ruby on Rails, Java Spring Boot, .Net Core, or other custom frameworks.
 You are provided with a back-end project and access to an IDE to run and test your code in offline or online modes.

-This question type supports both front-end and back-end developer framework in a single question type.
+This question type supports both front-end and back-end developer frameworks in a single question type.

 Questions to assess the Linux skills of a candidate.
 You are provided with an integrated shell terminal on a Linux server to work on bare machines or predefined tasks.

 Questions to assess the mobile development skills of a candidate.
 A built-in emulator is provided inside the IDE for the interviewers and candidates to build and see their code in real-time.

 |Questions where you can use the whiteboard to add basic shapes and text.